treydavis/canvas-node-tree/README.markdown

 This project is intended to be the simplest possible 2D game engine for modern browsers using the `canvas` element.

 ###NodePrototype
 The key object is the `NodePrototype`.
 You create a tree of nodes that are rendered on every frame.
-The nodes have their own nested transformations, allowing for convienent organization of the scene.
+The nodes have their own nested transformations, allowing for convenient organization of the scene.

     var sprite = {
         skewX: 0.1,